twmr/gerrit.el/README.md

 Jan 2025:

+* Display section header-line in dashboard in first and not in second column.
-* Remove support for setting the assignee in `gerrit-upload`
+* Remove support for setting the assignee in `gerrit-upload`.
-* Remove support for displaying and the asignee in the gerrit dashboard
+* Remove support for displaying and the asignee in the gerrit dashboard.

 March 2024: